dyf102/blogrepo/blog/source/_posts/Decorator-in-Python.md

     return wrapper
 ```

-It use setattr and getattr to update the attribute informtion from wrapped function to wrapper function.
+It uses setattr and getattr function to update the attribute informtion from wrapped function to wrapper function.